borntofrappe/flutter-beginners-tutorial/README.md

 ## hello_world

-> ! the script relies on a font file in the `fonts` folder and a static image in the `assets` folder

 ### Widgets

 Flutter is centered on the notion of widgets.

-A trivial example comes in the form of an application with a root widget nesting two widget describing an app bar and a container.
+A trivial example comes in the form of an application with a root widget nesting two widget for an app bar and a container.
 The app bar might then nest a text widget, while the container might include an image widget.

 Each widget has its own set of properties to customize its appearance and logic.
 For instance, `textAlign` modifies the alignment of text, `elevation` updates the vertical priority of a button.

 Widgets are implemented with classes in the Dart programming language.

-### Android Studio
+### Starter project

+Create a project in one of two ways:

-> the section assumes a new project is set up with Android Studio, the Flutter plugin and a new device with Android Pie
+- with Android Studio and the Flutter plugin

-Highlight the project structure with the 'Project' tab.
+- with Visual Studio Code and the Flutter and Dart extensions

 The project houses the `dart` script responsible for the application in the `lib` folder.